UW-Upwelling-Project/nhw21-projects-upwelling/README.md

 ### Existing methods

-I have been doing some pilot projects using the Optimal Interpolation SST dataset (2.5 deg grid).
+I have been doing some pilot projects using the Optimal Interpolation SST dataset (0.25 deg grid).

 **A nearshore-offshore upwelling detection method** Simple and straight-forward to apply.
 Work with Howard Baek, Univ of WA.

 <img src="images/auto-detection1.png" width="60%"><img src="images/upwelling-seasonality.png" width="40%">
+Figure 3.
+Autodetection of upwelling using a nearshore-offshore SST algorithm.

 **Image decomposition algorithms: PCA and hierarchical clustering** Work with Jacob Zikan, Dartmouth College.

 ![](images/unnamed-chunk-9-1.png)
+Figure 4.
+Using PCA-based image decomposition to study spatio-temporal changes in SST pattern in the SE Asia Sea.

 ### Proposed methods/tools

 I'd like to try the SST differential idea with some different SST products and extend this to the entire N and S Americas.
 I have a 20km and 300km coastal shape files with sample points every 100km along the 20km coast line along with the point closest to that sample point but on the 300km line.
 So a pair of points: nearshore and offshore.
 ![](images/coast-samples.png)
+Figure 5.
+The 20km and 300km coastal shapefile lines along with points every 100km along the 20km coastal line.

 I'd like to get statistics (SST plus whatever else seems appropriate) around those points.
 Currently I am using mean SST.
 ![](images/global-coast-lines.png)
+Figure 6.
+The 20km (blue) and 300km (red) lines shown for North and South America.

-I'm thinking a 2 x (# sample points) x (# days) xarray with the statistics.
+I'm thinking a (# environmental covariates) x (# sample points) x (# days) xarray with the statistics.